-Plaintiff Case Name RJR Tobacco Allocation of Fault Lorillard Tobacco Allocation of Fault Compensatory Damages (as adjusted) (1) Punitive Damages Appeal Status damages and was granted as to economic damages.
-The economic damages award was reduced from \$200,000 to \$155,866.82.
-The defendants' motion for a new trial based on the excessiveness of the punitive damages awards or, in the alternative for remittitur of the punitive damages award was denied; the defendants filed a notice of appeal to the Fourth DCA on September 3, 2020; RJR Tobacco posted a supersedeas bond in the amount of \$2.5 million on September 9, 2020; the plaintiff filed a notice of cross appeal on September 11, 2020.
+Plaintiff Case Name RJR Tobacco Allocation of Fault Lorillard Tobacco Allocation of Fault Compensatory Damages (as adjusted) (1) Punitive Damages Appeal Status based on the excessiveness of the punitive damages awards or, in the alternative for remittitur of the punitive damages award was denied; the defendants filed a notice of appeal to the Fourth DCA on September 3, 2020; RJR Tobacco posted a supersedeas bond in the amount of \$2.5 million on September 9, 2020; the plaintiff filed a notice of cross appeal on September 11, 2020.
 On May 11, 2022, the Fourth DCA reversed the final judgment against RJR Tobacco and PM and remanded the case for a new trial on all issues.
 The new trial has not been scheduled.
 On June 10, 2022, the plaintiff filed a motion for certification of question of great importance to the Florida Supreme Court.
 The motion was denied on July 13, 2022.
 On August 9, 2022, the plaintiff filed a notice to invoke the discretionary jurisdiction of the Florida Supreme Court.
 On August 24, 2022, the Florida Supreme Court stayed the case pending its disposition of Ripple v.
 CBS Corp. - a non-tobacco case presenting the question of whether a plaintiff/wife can recover loss of consortium damages for injuries resulting from exposure to asbestos before she and the decedent married.
-Ryan Fourth DCA reversed and remanded the case for a new trial on December 13, 2017; on July 18, 2019, the Florida Supreme Court denied the plaintiff's petition for review.
-The new trial has been scheduled for September 26, 2023.
 McCoy Fourth DCA reversed and remanded the case for a new trial on November 8, 2017; in November 2019, the Florida Supreme Court denied the petition for review and declined to accept jurisdiction of the case.
-The new trial has not been scheduled.
+The new trial is scheduled for April 29, 2024.